 - %macroname{arg1}{arg2}{argn} - Of course, arguments may be empty, denoted as {} - It is possible to supply more arguments than required.
 These are simply ignored. - There must be always at least 1 argument, even for parameterless macros.
 In such a case, it is good style to leave it empty (even if it is actually ignored).
-Just write %parameterlessmacro{} in such a case. - %{varname} syntax: As a special case, the macro name may be empty, but then the first argument must denote a previously defined variable (such as assigned via %let{varname}{myvalue}, or a pre-defined standard variable like %{res} for the current resource name, see later paragraph 5.2.3). - Of course, parameter calls may be (almost) arbitrarily nested. - Of course, the correctness of nesting of braces must be generally obeyed, as usual in any other macro processor language.
+Just write "parameterlessmacro{} in such a case. - %{varname} syntax: As a special case, the macro name may be empty, but then the first argument must denote a previously defined variable (such as assigned via %let{varname}{myvalue}, or a pre-defined standard variable like %{res} for the current resource name, see later paragraph 5.2.3). - Of course, parameter calls may be (almost) arbitrarily nested. - Of course, the correctness of nesting of braces must be generally obeyed, as usual in any other macro processor language.
 General rule: for each opening brace, there must be exactly one closing brace somewhere afterwards.

 These rules are hopefully simple and intuitive.
 There are currently no exceptions.
 In particular, there is no special infix operator syntax for arithmetic expressions, and therefore no operator precedence rules are necessary.
-You have to write nested arithmetic expressions always in the above prefix syntax, like $%{7}{%+{2}{3}}$ (similar to non-inverse polish notation).
+You have to write nested arithmetic expressions always in the above prefix syntax, like {7}{%+{2}{3}} (similar to non-inverse polish notation).

-like in the good old days of Lisp.
+When deeply nesting macros and their braces, you may easily find yourself in a feeling like in the good old days of Lisp.
 Use the above backslash-newline syntax to indent your macros in a readable and structured way.
-Fortunately, modern text editors like (x)emacs or vim have
+Fortunately, modern text editors like (x)emacs or vim have modes for dealing with the correctness of nested braces.